KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

 > A trick from up my sleeve ;)

-I do a lot of 3d experiments, so this wasn't that much of a difficulty to me.
+I do a lot of 3d experiments, so this wasn’t that much of a difficulty to me.

 ## Deforming/Tilting the letters